UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/README.md

 1. [More essential concepts in C#](essential-csharp-2.md)
    1. Interfaces - first look
    1. Static Properties
-   1. Static Classes
    1. Abstract Classes
 1. [A second exploration into Xamarin.Forms](second-exploration.md)
-   1. The BPI Estimator
+   1. The BMI Estimator
+   1. Unit Testing - begin as we mean to carry on!
    1. Unpicking what just happened
-   1. Summary and reflection
+   1. Summary and Reflection
 1. Self-Study Tasks
 1. References